tswow/tswow-wiki-0.13/_introduction/03-your-first-module.md

 Start up your VSCodium editor in the TSWoW directory and start TSWoW from the terminal (`npm run start`).

-Once TSWoW has started, type the command `module create mymodule`.
+Once TSWoW has started, type the command `module create mymodule --datascripts --assets --livescripts`.
 This will create a new directory called _mymodule_ in your modules folder.

 {:refdef: style="text-align: center;"}
 ![](newmodule-vscodium.png)